IBM/tensorflow-kubernetes-art-classification/CONTRIBUTING.md

 ## Communication

-Please feel free to connect with us: [here](https://github.com/IBM/tensorflow-art-journey/issues)
+Please feel free to connect with us: [here](https://github.com/IBM/tensorflow-kubernetes-art-classification/issues)

 ## Setup

-Please add any special setup instructions for your project to help the developer become productive quickly.
+You will need to a Google account to access the Google BigQuery service.

+You will also need your own Kubernetes cluster and this can be created with one of the following methods:
+* [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing using your own servers.
+* [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
+* [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) for either scenario above.

+The code here is tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov).

 ## Testing

-Please provide information that helps the developer test any changes they make before submitting.

-## Coding style guidelines

-Beautiful code rocks!
-Please share any specific style guidelines you might have for your project.
+To test your change, you can rerun the relevant [steps in the README file](README.md).